duanxz0127/dvmm/README.md

 # dvmm
-This is the source code of "DVMM: A Dual-View Combination Descriptor for Multi-Modal LiDARs Online Place Recognition"
+The code will be released upon the acceptance of our paper "DVMM: A Dual-View Combination Descriptor for Multi-Modal LiDARs Online Place Recognition"